While it’s lovely to spend more time outside in spring, pet owners should be aware of some important risks.

-After the long, dark days of winter, the warm evenings and brightly coloured flowers of spring often can’t come quickly enough – and we’re not the only ones who look forward to this time of year.
+After the long, dark days of winter, the warm evenings and brightly coloured flowers of spring often can’t come soon enough – and we’re not the only ones who look forward to this time of year.

-Toxic Easter treats
+1.Toxic Easter treats

-Easter gives us the chance to spend quality time with our families, along with plenty of Easter chocolate and tasty hot cross buns.
-However, Easter treats can pose a threat to our pets, however.
+Easter gives us the chance to spend quality time with our families, and enjoy plenty of Easter chocolate and tasty hot cross buns.
+Easter treats can pose a threat to our pets, however.

-Chocolate contains a compound called theobromine which can be deadly to cats and dogs.
-This is because unlike us, they can’t metabolise theobromine effectively.
+Chocolate contains a compound called theobromine, which can be deadly to cats and dogs.
+This is because, unlike us, they can’t metabolise theobromine effectively.
 Different types of chocolate have varying levels of theobromine, with dark chocolate containing more than milk chocolate.

 A large dose of chocolate can even induce a coma or death.
 Symptoms can occur within a few hours to up to a day after ingestion.
 If you suspect your pet has ingested chocolate, contact your vet immediately.

 Other Easter treats should also be kept out of your pet’s reach, including hot cross buns.
 These fruity buns contain ingredients such as sultanas, raisins, dried fruit, lemon zest and nutmeg, which are all toxic to animals.
-Easter sweets containing artificial sweeteners such as Xylitol can also be dangerous for pets if ingested and should be kept away from animals.
+Easter sweets containing artificial sweeteners such as xylitol can also be dangerous for pets if ingested and should be kept away from animals.

-Poisonous plants and flowers
+3.Poisonous plants and flowers

 While it’s impossible to know where your pet is at all times, ensuring your garden is free from these plants will limit their exposure to potentially harmful flora.

-Outdoor flowers are one thing, but as many people like to decorate their home with fresh flowers in spring, you should also be mindful of spring bouquets.
+Outdoor flowers are one thing, but as many people like to decorate their homes with fresh flowers in spring, you should also be mindful of spring bouquets.
 For example, all parts of Easter lilies are highly toxic to cats, including the petals, leaves, stem and pollen.
 Ingesting even a small part of this plant can cause severe kidney failure.
 Before you buy flowers, check that they pose no risk to pets and advise guests to do the same before visiting your house.

 If you do happen to notice any signs of poisoning – such as vomiting, drooling, diarrhoea, disorientation or even collapsing – then contact your vet immediately.